The M\"obius game and other Bell tests for relativity: Discussion: Relativistic setting

-As shown above, the games presented are deterministically won with {\em causal\/} correlations.
-This suggests that these games may also be won within general relativity (and likely with globally hyperbolic spacetime structures).
-For instance, consider the two-cycle game defined by the digraph~$D=([B,C],\{(B,C),(C,B)\})$, played with the three parties~$\{A,B,C\}$ arranged as in Fig.~\ref{fig:relativity}.
+For instance, consider the two-cycle game defined by the digraph~$D=([B,C],\{(B,C),(C,B)\})$, played with the three agents~$\{A,B,C\}$ arranged as in Figure~\ref{fig:relativity}.
 In case the referee announces~$(B,C)$ and some~$x\in\{0,1\}$ to~$B$, then trivially,~$C$ may output~$x$.
 Instead, if the referee announces~$(C,B)$ and some~$x\in\{0,1\}$ to~$C$, then in the special relativistic setting,~$B$ may at best guess~$x$ with half probability.
-In a general relativistic setting, however, agent~$A$ may alter the spacetime structure within its future lightcone: Depending on the announced arc~$(B,C)$ or~$(C,B)$, agent~$A$ may displace a heavy mass which, in the latter case, results in an inversion of the causal relations between the spacetime regions~$S_B$ and~$S_C$.
+In a general-relativistic setting, however, agent~$A$ may alter the spacetime structure within its future lightcone: Depending on the announced arc,~$(B,C)$ or~$(C,B)$, agent~$A$ may arrange the distribution of matter in such a way that the desired causal relation between the spacetime regions $S_B$ and $S_C$ is obtained.
+In the second setup, the agent~$n-1=2k$ could in principle specify a distribution of matter such that the causal relation between events of different colors are determined by its will.
+Here, we must also remark that general relativity is a deterministic theory.
+The agent must thus be understood as deterministically and mechanistically carrying out a computation that displaces the matter distribution as desired.
+Also, in order to arrive at the probabilities~$p(a|s,r,x)$, the experiment must be repeated over time with identical initial conditions, or repeated in parallel.

-Note that an {\em inversion\/} of the causal relations is not necessary.
-As an alternative, the initial configuration could be such that the spacetime regions~$S_B$ and~$S_C$ are spacelike separated and within the future lightcone of~$A$.
-In this case, agent~$A$ must, depending on the announced arc by the referee, tilt the spacetime structure such that~$S_B$ and~$S_C$ are time-like related in the desired way.
+Note that whether such general-relativistic violations are feasible requires a formalization and a thorough analysis of the outlined strategies within the framework of general relativity.
+This remains a main challenge to our work and poses a central question among others.